 At our oceanfront resort, the Cove, a beach enclave near the resort pool, is both a marine and geological masterpiece!
 Carved by nature, the Cove is an ideal place for resort guests to watch for dolphins at play, sculpt a sand castle or simply soak in the sun.

-Of all eco resorts in southern California, Terranea Resort's coastline is the most interesting of all.
+Of all oceanfront resorts in southern California, Terranea Resort's coastline is the most interesting of all.
 It provides a rocky haven for many marine animals that thrive in it.
-Visit our tide pools and take a curious glimpse into the ocean habitat, including algae "seaweeds" and a plethora of marine invertebrates such as sea slugs, anemones, sea stars and shellfish.
+Resort guests will enjoy our tide pools and take a curious glimpse into the ocean habitat, including algae "seaweeds" and a plethora of marine invertebrates such as sea slugs, anemones, sea stars and shellfish.

-At out eco resort in Southern California, walk the Discovery Trail and learn about all the indigenous plants and wildlife through naturalist-guided tours or our interpretive signage.
+At our oceanfront resort in Southern California, walk the Discovery Trail and learn about all the indigenous plants and wildlife through naturalist-guided tours or our interpretive signage.